junction-express/junction-legal/Terms of Service/WordPress.com/EN-Terms-of-Service.md

 14\.
 Disclaimers
 ----------------

 Our Services are provided “as is.”
 Samanvay Web Private Limited and its suppliers and licensors hereby disclaim all warranties of any kind, express or implied, to the maximum extent allowed by applicable law, including, without limitation, the warranties of merchantability, fitness for a particular purpose and non-infringement.
-Neither Samanvay Web Private Limited, nor its suppliers and licensors, makes any warranty that our Services will be error free or that access thereto will be continuous or uninterrupted.
+Neither Samanvay Web Private Limited, nor its suppliers and licensors, makes any warranty that our services will be error free or that access thereto will be continuous or uninterrupted.
 You understand that you obtain our Services at your own discretion and risk.

 15\.
 Jurisdiction and Applicable Law.
 -------------------------------------